salimisara083/im2latex-reproduction-extension/README.md

 Some enhancements and assertions are implemented as well .

-The library versions used and named in requirenments.txt are compatable with python3.10 so i created a venv on kaggle notebook using https://www.kaggle.com/code/dwchen/using-python3-10-on-kaggle .
+The library versions used and mensioned in requirements.txt are compatable with python3.10 so i created a venv on kaggle notebook using https://www.kaggle.com/code/dwchen/using-python3-10-on-kaggle .

 ### Test Evaluation Metrics